 The FAQs are to provide you with information only.
-This document is not intended to provide financial or legal advice, or collective agreement language interpretation.
+This document is not intended to provide financial or legal advice.

 Process

 1. Can I find out what my severance payment will be prior to making a decision on my options?